nglasl/silverstripe-extensible-search/README.md

 ### Custom Search Wrappers

-These will need to be created as an extension applied to `ExtensibleSearchPage`, having their class name end with `Search`.
-The same will need to be done for the controller, however this will be applied to `ExtensibleSearchPage_Controller` and end with `Search_Controller`.
+These will need to be created as an extension applied to `ExtensibleSearchPage`, and explicitly defined under the `search_engine_extensions` using YAML.
+The `ExtensibleSearchPage_Controller` will also require an extension so the search results can be retrieved for your search engine correctly.
+When the one class has been added to `search_engine_extensions` (pretty titles can be defined using array syntax), and the two extensions applied, your search engine will appear as a selection.

 https://github.com/nyeholt/silverstripe-solr